Adoption of the euro in Bulgaria: Joining the eurozone

-On 20 January 2024, Bulgarian Prime Minister Nikolai Denkov said in an interview that Bulgaria might be forced to delay its adoption of the euro to 1 July 2025 if the inflation criterion is not met in time, although the current target date of 1 January 2025 remained unchanged.
+On 20 January 2024, Prime Minister Nikolai Denkov said in an interview that Bulgaria might be forced to delay its adoption of the euro to 1 July 2025 if the inflation criterion is not met in time, although the target date of 1 January 2025 remained unchanged.
 Finance Minister Assen Vassilev believed Bulgaria was on track for euro adoption at some point in time in 2025, as the last inflation criteria was projected to be met between June and September 2024, and the revised Bulgarian euro adoption law was expected to be approved by the ECB shortly.

-The euro adoption law was launched as a draft law for public consultation from 25 March to 24 April, and subsequently will be subject to approval by the Bulgarian Parliament; the European Commission — although not yet ECB — had already approved the published version as of 26 March.
+The euro adoption law was launched as a draft law for public consultation from 25 March to 24 April, and subsequently will be subject to approval by the Bulgarian Parliament; the European Commission—although not yet ECB—had already approved the published version as of 26 March.
 The ECB proposed several amendments to the proposed euro adoption law on 2 May 2024.
 The Bulgarian Ministry of Finance later clarified that the proposed euro adoption law will never be assessed by ECB as part of their euro adoption compliance test of the national legislation in their convergence reports (due to this law only being a national matter), but stressed that it was important from a national perspective that the National Assembly vote and approve the law by the end of summer 2024.
 An information website (www.evroto.bg) was launched on 25 March, dedicated to communicate the progress towards introduction of the euro in Bulgaria and practicalities of the euro changeover, and the European Commission signed a Partnership Agreement for co-financing information campaigns towards Bulgarian citizens and businesses on all euro changeover aspects on 12 April.

 After a planned government rotation and negotiations for a renewed government mandate for the next nine months failed, and subsequent attempts to form a new government among the elected parties were likewise unsuccessful, Bulgarian President Rumen Radev announced he would appoint a new caretaker Prime Minister and caretaker government tasked with organising an early election in June 2024.
 Analysts had warned that snap elections could risk delaying efforts for Bulgaria to adopt the euro in 2025.
 However, outgoing Finance Minister Assen Vassilev stated that preparations were so far advanced that at the current stage a caretaker government could ensure eurozone entry in 2025.
 Incoming caretaker Prime Minister Dimitar Glavchev stated that the incoming caretaker government would continue to focus on achieving membership of the eurozone and "Schengen on land" among its priorities.